aliaksei-andrasiuk/polyglotter-chrome/README.md

-# LangEx Chrome Extension
+# Polyglotter Chrome Extension

 Installation:

     - Make sure you have Node.js and Git installed on your PC
     - In the terminal (Powershell for Windows) run 'npm install -g yarn'
-    - To clone repository run 'git clone <link to repository>'
+    - To clone repository run 'git clone <link to repository> or Code -> Download zip (in this case you don't need Git installed)'
     - Open terminal in the root folder of the repository and run 'yarn install'

 Run the production build